-This procedure is sometimes referred to as ear pinning or “bat ears” surgery.
-In fact, the term otoplasty does not describe one particular procedure, but a host of possible surgical strategies used to address a spectrum of ear deformities.
+Otoplasty, which is often referred to as ear pinning or “bat ears” surgery, is designed to address a spectrum of ear deformities.
 Most commonly, however, otoplasty is used to address “prominent” ears.

-Prominent ears are ears that are more noticeable to the people around us, that fall outside the accepted norm.
-This is an imprecise definition, because the perception of what constitutes prominent ears is highly subjective.
-More simply, however, prominent ears refer to ears, which noticeably stick out.
+Prominent ears are noticeable to the people around us because they fall outside the accepted norm.
+This is an imprecise definition though because the perception of what constitutes prominent ears is highly subjective.
+But in a nutshell, prominent ears refer to ears that noticeably stick out.

-It is interesting that one person’s prominent ears, which are a source of constant psychological torment and social embarrassment, may be considered quite normal by someone else, who might embrace and enjoy every part of their unique appearance.
-The decision to first seek surgery is a very individual and based on many physical and life factors.
+It is interesting that one person’s prominent ears, which are a source of constant psychological torment and social embarrassment, may be considered quite normal to someone else.
+Many people simply embrace and enjoy every part of their unique appearance.
+The decision to first seek surgery is very personal and based on many physical and life factors.

-Otoplasty falls into a category of surgery that is sometimes considered “cosmetic”.
-This term is used loosely to describe a group of surgical procedures which address a physical feature which is non-life threatening, with or without physical symptoms.
-More importantly, “cosmetic” procedures often address issues of self-esteem and socialization.
-The effects of these surgeries are hard to quantify, but their benefits are undeniable.
-Otoplasty, in particular eliminates the anxiety and focus associated with the appearance of a person’s ears.
-It allows a person to pursue their life without having to constantly think about or have concerns about the way they might be perceived by others because of their ears.
-In the case of children having the surgery, it can give parents security and assurance that their child can socialize without being targeted.
+The effects of this type of surgery are hard to quantify but their benefits are undeniable.
+Otoplasty, in particular, eliminates the anxiety and focus associated with the appearance of prominent ears.
+It allows a person to live their life without having to constantly think about or have concerns about the way they might be perceived by others because of their ears.
+In the case of children having the surgery, it can give parents security and assurance that their child can socialise without being targeted by bullies.